 The Edinburgh celebrations are centred round Princes Street Gardens, where a large Ferris wheel, ice rink, Christmas markets and tree lights really create a magical, festive feel.

 You can enjoy similar scenes throughout November and December across the country, where nativities, craft fairs, concerts, reindeers and parade events really bring the Christmas spirit to life.

 Days out at Christmas time

 Enjoy a festive day out at stately homes, castles, country parks and other top attractions during November and December and you’re likely to come across all kinds of seasonal delights.
-Glamis Castle in Dundee & Angus is well worth a visit in winter when, as well taking in over 600 years of fascinating history, you can enjoy carol concerts, floral art displays and Santa’s grotto before taking a crisp winter walk around the estate.
+Stirling Castle is well worth a visit, as the castle hosts a Christmas Shopping Fayre with Scottish crafts, food and drink on sale.
+Learn about the castle's iconic history, before taking a crisp winter walk around the grounds.

 Where to stay on a Christmas break